-To celebrate the high quality of clinical and biomedical posters presented by early-career researchers during the Symposium, the MND Association presents the International Symposium on ALS/MND biomedical and clinical poster prize.
+To celebrate the high quality of clinical and biomedical posters presented by early-career researchers during the Symposium, the MND Association presents

 This is an exciting opportunity, which raises the profile of the posters and enables winners to add the award to their CV.